Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 Additional Resources and Links

-- U.S. Department of Justice’s U.S. Trustee Program – offers a list of approved credit counseling agencies and debtor education providers, essential for those filing for bankruptcy or those seeking financial education.
+- The U.S. Department of Justice’s U.S. Trustee Program offers a list of approved credit counseling agencies and debtor education providers, which is essential for those filing for bankruptcy or seeking financial education.

-- Federal Trade Commission (FTC) – Dealing with Debt – provides comprehensive information on various debt-related topics, including how to choose a credit counselor and understanding your rights as a debtor.
+- The Federal Trade Commission (FTC) ‘s Dealing with Debt provides comprehensive information on various debt-related topics, including choosing a credit counselor and understanding debtor rights.

 - Consumer Financial Protection Bureau (CFPB) – offers resources on understanding debt collection, your rights, how to dispute a debt, and other valuable tools for those dealing with debt.

-- National Foundation for Credit Counseling (NFCC) – is a nonprofit organization supported by the U.S. government.
-They offer credit counseling services, debt management advice, and financial education.
+- The National Foundation for Credit Counseling (NFCC) is a nonprofit organization supported by the U.S. government.
+It offers credit counseling services, debt management advice, and financial education.